ntustison/PaperANTsX/Text/intro.md

 include conventional T1-weighted structural MRI as well as T2-weighted MRI, FLAIR, fractional anisotropy and BOLD.
 Demographic specialization also includes infant T1-weighted and/or T2-weighted MRI.
-Additionally, we have included other models and weights into our libraries such as HippMapp3r [@Goubran:2020aa], a hippocampal segmentation tool; the winning entry of the MICCAI 2017 white matter hyperintensity segmentation competition [@Li:2018aa]; and NoBrainer, a T1-weighted brain extraction approach based on FreeSurfer. (see Figure
+Additionally, we have included other models and weights into our libraries such as a recent BrainAGE estimation model [@Bashyam:2020aa], based on $>14,000$ individuals; HippMapp3r [@Goubran:2020aa], a hippocampal segmentation tool; the winning entry of the MICCAI 2017 white matter hyperintensity segmentation competition [@Li:2018aa]; MRI super resolution using deep-projection networks [@Haris:2018aa]; and NoBrainer, a T1-weighted brain extraction approach based on FreeSurfer. (see Figure
 \ref{fig:antsXnetTools}).